NED Teaching and Learning Conference

 Contact

-If cost is a barrier to attendance or you have further questions, please email the Network for Educational Development.
+If you have questions, please email the Network for Educational Development.

 The NED was established to provide educational development opportunities that are designed by Minnesota State faculty and staff for Minnesota State faculty and staff.
 These opportunities help build awareness, develop knowledge, skills, and abilities, and provide space for reflecting and revising.